Who I Am?

 - Nina Simone

-Every artist on your list connected with you in an inspiring way.
+Every artist on your list connected with you in some kind of inspiring way.
 Take note of why each artist is on your list.

-There is a reason they affect you more than others.
+There is a reason they affected you more than others.
 Think about why those artists are there and what you admire about each of them.
-It reveals something about yourself.
-It shows what to strive for in using your music to impact others.
+It tells you something about yourself and what you should strive for in impacting others with your music.

 How to Find Yourself as a Musician

 All people are born creatives.
-The art of performing does a few things: fun and the fastest form of learning known to humankind.
+The art of performing does a few things, it’s fun and it’s the fastest form of learning known to man.

-People like you and me have this intellect of imaginary play.
-It remains a critical factor in our identity and comes out in diverse ways.
+People like you and I, with this intellect of imaginary play.
+Remaining a key factor of our identity as individuals, it just comes out in diverse ways.

 The unique battle we all face is keeping our inner child and fusing it with our adult work.
-It unites us, becomes indistinguishable, and gains approval from our peers.
+Until it is instantaneously one-in-the-same and seen with positive reinforcement from our peers.

 Think about it.
-Every artist, entrepreneur, athlete, musician, inventor, and ruler since the origin of man.
+Every artist, entrepreneur, sports athlete, musician, inventor, and ruler, since the origin of man.
 Has waged an aggressive battle against that last sentence.

 To find yourself as a musician.
 Take the information you learned about yourself from the questions above.
 And imagine who you desire to be.
-Infuse it with the necessary steps to help you become your true, authentic self.
+Infuse it with the necessary steps required to help you become your true authentic self.

 I want to be a singer who inspires people’s souls through music.
-I want to keep my independence, and I’m not too fond of things like everyone else.
+I want to keep my independence and I have no desire to do things the way everyone else does them.

-I want to sing whatever I want—there are no limitations.
+I want to sing whatever I want to sing.
+No limitations.
 I want to stretch my ability as far as I can go.

-Tips to find yourself… In this article, we will delve into some compelling tips to help you find yourself while embarking on this exciting journey of self-discovery.
+Tips to find yourself… In this article, we will delve into some compelling tips to find yourself.
+While embarking on this exciting journey of self-discovery.

 You find yourself.
 Instead of thinking about what you want to become or what you can do, you become it.
-You live by working in that moment as your true self.
+You live in that moment by working in that moment as your true self.

-What sound or lousy advice comes from years of evolution?
+What we consider good or bad advice comes from years of evolution.

-As we evolve, so does what is expected; it also becomes.
-We declare our identities to others without hesitation or shame.
+As we evolve, so does what we consider normal, also evolve.
+We can subjectively put out who we are to others without remorse.

 Not only do we have our social behaviors that have evolved, but so has our music.